 If you choose to upload an existing photo, take note that Instagram Story dimensions are 1080px by 1920px.
 If you choose to create new content on the spot, you can create different types of stories:

 - Standard.
 A regular photo or video.

 - Text Create.
 A photo with text on a solid background.
+Instagram has a ton of fun options for the various texts, including different fonts.
 Accounts usually use Text Stories to pose a question, tell a story, or create mini-blogs within their Instagram Stories.